jhallen/FPGA-notes/README.md

 licensing issues with MIXEL or maybe they are encouraging you to use the non-free Lattice IP.

-4. The generated wrapped exposes only a fraction of the MIXEL core's
+4. The generated wrapper exposes only a fraction of the MIXEL core's
 signals:

 On the MIPI receiver: